Terri Stander: Background

 Stander matriculated from Port Alfred High School in 2000.
 She then worked for Norufin Housing (Pty) Ltd (Housing Finance Provider) from 2001 to 2005.
 She holds a BA degree in Applied Psychology for Professional Contexts from the University of South Africa.
 Stander worked as a Human Resources Officer at the Central District Municipality in the North West between October 2005 to August 2006.
-In 2007, Stander started her own consultancy, HR Solutions.
+In 2007, Stander started her own labour law consultancy, HR Solutions.
 She wrote columns for AVUSA, discussing HR and IR matters.
 She is a former African National Congress member.
-She joined the party while she worked at CDM.
-She later left the party.
+She joined the ANC after being recruited while she worked at CDM.
+She did not renew her membership after 2007 citing issues with the party’s growing reputation of involvement in corruption.

 In 2009, Stander participated in the Democratic Alliance's Young Leaders Programme.
 After finishing the programme, she became a party member and was elected as a branch chairperson in Port Alfred.
 Stander was elected as a proportional representative (PR) councillor for the DA in the Ndlambe Local Municipality in 2011.
+She was elected Eastern Cape Association of Democratic Alliance Councillors (ADAC) Chairperson and served on the Provincial Executive Committee and Federal Council for the period 2012 to 2014.